Welcome from NSTS

 DSBN and NCDSB Transportation Policies stipulate that students in Junior and Senior Kindergarten must be at least 800 metres from their home school to be eligible for transportation.

 NEW Once a newly registered Kindergarten student’s address is determined eligible for service, NSTS will automatically assign transportation and parents will need to notify NSTS of the family’s intention to use the service.
-New process for Kindergarten students registering for the 2018-19 school year:

 As students advance grade levels, the distance for eligibility increases for students attending their home school to 1,600 metres for grades 1 to 8 and 2,500 metres for students in grades 9 to 12.

 - In August you will receive a letter from NSTS at the mailing address you provided to the school when registering your child for Kindergarten indicating that your child is eligible for transportation.